overwolf/overwolf.github.io/docs/api/overwolf-media.md

 sidebar_label: overwolf.media
 ---

-Use the `overwolf.media` API to capture a screenshot or create a GIF of the currently running game.
+Use this API to capture a screenshot or create a GIF of the currently running game.

 **Permissions required: Media**